Ghomara language

 The Ghomara language is a Northern Berber language spoken in Morocco.
 It is the mother tongue of the Ghomara Berbers, who total around 10,000 people.
 Ghomara Berber is spoken on the western edge of the Rif, among the Beni Bu Zra and Beni Mansur tribes of the Ghomara confederacy.
 Despite being listed as endangered, it is still being passed on to children in these areas.

-Ghomara Berber is relatively similar to Senhadja de Srair Berber spoken around Ketama.
+Ghomara Berber is relatively similar to Senhaja de Srair Berber spoken around Ketama.
 However, it is difficult to understand for a speaker of Rifian.

 Some typical features that distinguish the Ghomara variety of Berber from Rifian Berber are the use of the preposition dar instead of the Rifian ghar, the feminine plural ending -an instead of -in, and the absence of spirantisation in word-initial position.

 Current status

 Although elderly Ghomara teach children how to speak Ghomara Berber at home, the language is still considered threatened, with only 10,000 known speakers.
 A major reason can be attributed to the small geographical location where this language is used, as well as the more common usage of Moroccan Arabic throughout Morocco.